fathertime100/apollo-coin/README.md

 Here is the list of possible Masternode statuses (note this is the same list as from above).

-1 = Your masternode has not been processed by the network yet.
+0 = Your masternode has not been processed by the network yet.
 Please wait.

-2 = Your masternode is active and synced to the network.
+1 = Your masternode is active.

-3 = Your masternode is inactive.
+2 = Your masternode is inactive and disconnected from your wallet, please start the masternode from your wallet.

-4 = Your masternode has stopped.
+3 = Your masternode has stopped.

-5 = Your masternode seed transaction hasn't reached the minimum of 16 confirmations.
+4 = Your masternode transaction hasn't reached the minimum of 15 confirmations.

 6 = Your masternode port is closed.